wjakob/nanobind/docs/api_cmake.rst

       * - ``EXCLUDE_DOCSTRINGS``
         - Generate a stub containing only typed signatures without docstrings.

+      * - ``EXCLUDE_VALUES``
+        - Don't include the values of variables in the generated stub, only their types.

       * - ``INCLUDE_PRIVATE``
         - Also include private members, whose names begin or end with a single